afakes/rubix-tech-eval/README.md

 If we accept that the number of pack configurations will be finite then we know the number of solutions, must be either finite, or unsolvable, this led me to think of it as a tree, with branches for calculation and nodes for decisions.

  1. The root node contains the original value 'requested number of items',
- 1. We create child nodes,  with each child node being assigned the value of one of pack sizes, until all pack sizes have been allocated. note we only create a child node for packs that are less than or equal to the 'number of items'
+ 1. We create child nodes,  with each child node being assigned the value of a pack size, until all pack sizes have been allocated. **note:** _we only create a child node for pack a that is; less than or equal to, the 'number of items'_
- 1. Perform an integer division at the node using the 'requested number of items' by the 'node value'. resulting in a count of packs, and a remaining 'number of items'
+ 1. Perform an integer division at the node -producing the edge- using the 'requested number of items' by the 'node value' (pack size), resulting in; a count of packs -for that node-, and a remaining 'number of items'
-    1. if the integer division does not have a remainder, we record the node value (i.e. pack size) and the whole number
+    1. if the integer division does not have a remainder, we record the node value (pack size) and the whole number count
     1. a remainder of the division indicates we have not fulfilled the 'requested number of items'.
         1. We now create a new set of child nodes, below the current node, similar to step [2].
         1. perform the actions of [3], on this set of nodes.

-![visual representation of algorithm](doc/images/diagrams.jpg?raw=true "visual representation of algorithm")
+![visual representation of algorithm](doc/images/diagrams.jpg?raw=true "visual representation of algorithm") Figure 1: an example of allocating 14 muffins, using the Bakery packing algorithm.

 #### Pseudo code

   - **input**: _numberOfItems_
   - sort pack sizes for the item type in descending order
   - extract the numberOfItems
   - loop through the pack sizes for the item type